realAlanVincent/explained/linkList.md

    - Make previous box (box with 5) point to what box 15 was pointing to (NULL)
    - Delete box with 15
    - List: `head → 5 → NULL`

-I hope this step-by-step explanation helps you understand how the linked list works!
-Is there any specific part you'd like me to explain in more detail?